CXBN-2

-Cosmic X-ray Background Nanosatellite-2 (CXBN-2 or CXBN 2) was a satellite and mission developed by the Morehead State University to follow up on the CXBN mission launched in 2012.
-It was an improved version of the previous spacecraft and it increased the precision of measurements of the cosmic X-ray background in the 30-50 keV range and helped to improve understanding of the early universe.
+Cosmic X-ray Background Nanosatellite-2 (CXBN-2 or CXBN 2) was a satellite and mission developed by Morehead State University to follow up on the CXBN mission launched in 2012.
+It was an improved version of the previous spacecraft and it increased the precision of measurements of the cosmic X-ray background in the 30–50 keV range and helped to improve understanding of the early universe.

 Objectives

 The CXBN-2 mission was created in order to map the extragalactic cosmic X-ray background with the use of a Cadmium Zinc Telluride (CZT) detector.
 Compared to its predecessor, its CZT detector had twice the detection area.
 It allowed for a new, high-precision measurement of the X-ray background.
 It helped improve understanding of the origin and evolution of the universe through research on high-energy background radiation.
 It collected 3 million seconds of data throughout its lifetime.

 Design

 The CXBN-2 satellite was a Sun-pointing spin-stabilized 2U CubeSat which had four solar panels which provided 15W of power.
 It had a 2-wall structure and braces to reinforce its body.
 When it was in its compact form, it occupied a volume of 10 x 10 x 20 cm.

 It had two transceivers in the Ultra high frequency and S bands for radio communication.